Tipping the Velvet: Plot

 Astonished and deeply bruised by the discovery, Nan wanders the streets of London, finally holing herself in a filthy boarding house for weeks in a state of madness until her funds run out.
 After spying the male costumes she took as her only memory of her time with Kitty, Nan begins to walk the streets of London as a man and easily passes.
 She is solicited by a man for sex and begins renting, but dressed only as a man for male clients, never letting them know she is a woman.
 She meets a socialist activist named Florence who lives near the boarding house, but before she can get to know her, Nan is hired by a wealthy widow with licentious tastes named Diana.
 Although realising—and initially enjoying—that she is an object to Diana and her friends, Nan stays with her for over a year as "Neville", dressed in the finest men's clothes Diana can afford.
 The relationship erodes, however, and Diana throws Nan into the streets.

-Nan stumbles through London trying to find Florence, whom she eventually does; Florence is now melancholy, however, with a child.
+Nan stumbles through London searching for Florence, whom she eventually finds; Florence is now melancholy, however, and has a child.
 Nan stays with Florence and her brother Ralph, working as their housekeeper.
 Nan and Florence grow closer during the year they live together, and Nan learns that the previous boarder with Florence and Ralph had a child and died shortly after giving birth.
 Florence was deeply in love with the boarder but her affections were not returned.
 During an outing to a women's pub, Nan is recognised by former fans, to Florence's astonishment, and Nan divulges her own spotty past to Florence.
 Cautiously, they begin a love affair.
 Putting her theatrical skills to use, Nan assists Ralph in preparing a speech at an upcoming socialist rally.
 At the event Nan jumps onstage to help Ralph when he falters, and is noticed once more by Kitty, who asks her to come back so they can continue their affair in secret.
 Realising how much shame Kitty continues to feel, how much of herself was compromised during their affair, and that her truest happiness is where she is now, Nan turns Kitty away and joins Florence.